 How many times a day do you have a situation in your family when you feel like you need to set a limit?

-In a recent parenting class, one of our 18 month old children discovered the electrical plug we had covered with drapery and was soon trying to uncover the drape to touch the plug…
+In my class one of our 18-month old children discovered the electrical plug we had covered with drapery and was soon trying to uncover the drape to touch the plug…

-As I moved closer to him, I announced “Jimmy, I am coming close”, so as not to startle him with my sudden presence and to give him respect.
+As I moved closer to him, I announced “Jimmy, I am coming close”, so as not to startle him with my sudden presence.

-I was concerned about the potential danger, so I said “I see you found the electrical panel.”
+Because, I was concerned about the potential danger I said “I see you found the electrical panel.”

 I put my hand between panel and him to also protect Jimmy and told him so, “I’m not okay with you touching the panel — it is not safe”